Sharing is caring!

 Just not my style.

-So when a good friend of mine, Ashley Koff, came to me wanting to share some sound information, I was super excited!
+So when a good friend of mine, nutritionist Ashley Koff, came to me wanting to share some sound information, I was super excited!

 If you’re sitting there right now thinking, “Why have I heard that name before?”
 It’s likely because of the Dr. Oz show.